elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-financial-processes-and-analysis-contribute-to-career-opportunities-in-the-business-and-finance-cluster.md

 score: -1.0
 related_article1:
     id: 168498
+    title: >-
-    title: What interpersonal skills are crucial for success in sales roles?
+        What interpersonal skills are crucial for success in sales roles?
     subject: Education Studies
     url: /learn/education-studies/questions/what-interpersonal-skills-are-crucial-for-success-in-sales-roles
 related_article2:
-    id: 168502
+    id: 168497
-    title: What are the key responsibilities of administrative duties in a business setting?
+    title: >-
+        What are the characteristics of systematic work preferences, and what career options are suitable for individuals with these preferences?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-responsibilities-of-administrative-duties-in-a-business-setting
+    url: /learn/education-studies/questions/what-are-the-characteristics-of-systematic-work-preferences-and-what-career-options-are-suitable-for-individuals-with-these-preferences
 related_article3:
-    id: 168508
+    id: 168505
+    title: >-
-    title: What are the key responsibilities and skills required for success in food service careers?
+        What are the key problem-solving skills required for technology applications, and how can workers keep current with advances in the field?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-responsibilities-and-skills-required-for-success-in-food-service-careers
+    url: /learn/education-studies/questions/what-are-the-key-problemsolving-skills-required-for-technology-applications-and-how-can-workers-keep-current-with-advances-in-the-field
 related_article4:
-    id: 168496
+    id: 168492
-    title: What are the key components of persuasive communication, and how can they be applied in career paths?
+    title: >-
+        How do customer interaction levels vary in different food service roles?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-persuasive-communication-and-how-can-they-be-applied-in-career-paths
+    url: /learn/education-studies/questions/how-do-customer-interaction-levels-vary-in-different-food-service-roles
 related_article5:
-    id: 168493
+    id: 168511
-    title: What technical skills and tools are commonly used in medical professions?
+    title: >-
+        What are the main responsibilities and skills required for teaching and social service roles?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-technical-skills-and-tools-are-commonly-used-in-medical-professions
+    url: /learn/education-studies/questions/what-are-the-main-responsibilities-and-skills-required-for-teaching-and-social-service-roles
 ---

 &nbsp;